FAQ’s

 Are the route directions available before the event?

-Each walker will receive route directions (clockwise or anti-clockwise), along with a lanyard and map holder, when they register on the day"
+Each walker will receive route directions, along with a lanyard and map holder, when they register on the day"

 Event